tayfun1234/hello-word/README.md

-# hello-word
+# 2 Hidden Layer Neural Networks

-Hi there,
+Hello,
-  This is the project that is Mathematics of Deep Learning.
+  This is the 2 hidden layer neural networks.
+Just using numpy, pandas and matplotlib libraries.